Command line arguments

 subpatch add

-Add the subproject at url at the optional path in the current repository.
+Add the remote project specified by url as a subproject at the optional path in the current repository.
 Currently url can only point to a git repository.
 Other subproject types are not supported yet.

 The path is optional.
 If it's omitted the canonical subproject name is used.
 It's mostly the last folder name in the url.
 If path is provided it can include also sub directories.